mohanmca/MohanLearningGround/src/main/md/Tools/JHipster.md

 * Zuul - Intelligent and programmable routing with spring-cloud-netflix Zuul
 * Hystrix - Circuit breaker with spring-cloud-netflix Hystrix

+## Security
+* OAuth 2.0 and OIDC
+* Having a secret in SPA is big anti-pattern
+* Find provider like Keycloak or Okta
+* Spring security
+  * Handles security redirect
+  * Intercepts
+  * Sets security session
+* OAuth
+  * Delegated authentication system using 3rd party provider.
+  * Authenticate using 3rd party, but not authentication prototocol.
+  * Obtain ID Token and/or access token
+  * No way to get user information in OAuth
+* Open Id Connect : Facebook, LinkedIn, Google or Microsoft
+  * Built on top of OAuth
+  * JWT - is just a string token (pronounced as JAAT) Json web token
+  * User-end-point is returned, we can find more information about the user

 # JHipster documentations
 * [Jhipster Presentation] (https://www.jhipster.tech/presentation/#/)